Building-in-house/.github/profile/README.md

 ## <a id="featured-projects"></a>🚀 Featured Projects

-Explore some of our key open-source initiatives spanning hardware and software:
+Explore some of our key open-source initiatives spanning silicon and software:

 *   **[coba-synthesis-engine](https://github.com/Building-in-house/coba-synthesis-engine):** A vision to build an industry-standard interactive hardware debugging tool with AI support.
 *   **[gnn-accelerator](https://github.com/Building-in-house/gnn-accelerator):** Developing specialized hardware accelerators for Graph Neural Networks and their supporting software libraries.